 Can you see why this will never work?

 So, there will be no Lewis-Vitali Klitschko II or Lewis-Wladimir Klitschko I. Anyone with a brain knew that.
 Lewis retired after defeating Vitali Klitschko in 2003.
-He's been gone for 10 years and four months now.
-At the point that the so-called fight would have taken place, Lewis would have been bearing down on his 49th birthday.
+He's been gone for 10 years and four months now, and it would have been almost 11 years by the time the so-called fight would have been made.
+At that point, Lewis would have been bearing down on his 49th birthday.

 The British media has for much of those 10 years been reporting that Lewis is considering a comeback and/or urging him to fight again.
 It's flat wrong to encourage a guy who has announced his retirement to come back, particularly a guy who has been retired for more than a decade.
 What's next, urging 71-year-old Muhammad Ali to give it one more shot?